Strappazzon/GRW-GHOST-Buster/.github/README.md

 ## Getting Started

 * Launch **GHOST Buster.exe**.
-If this is the first time you launch it, GHOST Buster will perform the following tasks:
-  * A file containing the program's settings will be created inside `%LOCALAPPDATA%\GHOSTbackup`
+  * Every time you launch it, the program will check the System Registry to see if Ghost Recon Wildlands is installed.
-  * The program will check the System Registry to see if Ghost Recon Wildlands is installed
+  * When you close it, a file containing the program's settings will be created (or updated if it already exists) inside `%LOCALAPPDATA%\GHOSTbackup`

-* Click the first **Browse...** button to select the folder where Wildlands savegames are actually stored
+* Click the first **Browse...** button to select the folder where Wildlands save games are actually stored.
-  * Usually they are located inside `C:\Program Files (x86)\Ubisoft\Ubisoft Game Launcher\savegames\y0ur-r4nd0m-us3r-1dent1f13r\1771`
+  * They are usually located inside `C:\Program Files (x86)\Ubisoft\Ubisoft Game Launcher\savegames\y0ur-r4nd0m-us3r-1dent1f13r\1771`

-* Click the second **Browse...** button to select where Wildlands savegames will be backed up
+* Click the second **Browse...** button to select where Wildlands save games will be backed up to.
   * A folder with the format `yyyyMMdd HHMM` will be created at every backup

 * Finally, specify the backup interval and click the **Start The Backup** button.
 To interrupt the process, click **Stop The Backup**.

 ### Dead?

-* Close the game and interrupt the backup process
+* Close the game and interrupt the backup process.

-* Click the second **Browse...** button and select the folder that has been created before you died
+* Click the second **Browse...** button and select the last folder created before you died.
-  * There is no quick way to restore a previous savegame.
-You will have to pick a folder manually for now.
-I will probably add such feature in the future.
+  * There is no quick way to restore a previous save game, you will have to pick a folder manually *for now*.

-* Click **Restore savegames**
+* Click **Restore savegames**.

-> #### ⚠️ WARNING
+> ### ⚠️ **WARNING**
 >
-> Disable cloud synchronization before proceeding, otherwise Uplay will always redownload the old savegames rendering the restore process useless.
+> Disable cloud synchronization before proceeding, otherwise Uplay will download the old save games rendering the restore process useless.
 >
-> Also note that restoring a backup will **OVERWRITE** your old savegames and it **CANNOT BE UNDONE**.
+> Also note that restoring a backup will **OVERWRITE** your old save games.
+This **CANNOT BE UNDONE**.

 ## Settings